 For a cyclist, Wales is criss-crossed by country lanes and perfect for exploring, with thousands of miles of superb riding conditions.
-Relaxing forest routes, valley trails, to get away from it all, the adrenalin rush of ultra technical mountain descents, or tortuous hand carved single track; it's all here in Wales.
+Relaxing forest routes and valley trails to get away from it all; the adrenalin rush of ultra technical mountain descents; or tortuous hand carved single track - it's all here in Wales.

 The National Cycle Network

-The National Cycle Network in Wales (Sustrans) includes over 1200 miles of country lanes, canal towpaths and disused railway lines.
+The National Cycle Network in Wales (Sustrans) includes over 1200 miles (1931 km) of country lanes, canal towpaths and disused railway lines.
 Exploring by bike is a great way to experience the wonderful Welsh countryside as well as combining visits to attractions, historic sites, towns and of course well deserved pub and café stops in all areas of Wales.
-There are so many routes to choose from, it’s best to check out their directory.
-Each route can be sorted depending on region, route type and distance to match your client’s requirements and energy level.
+There are so many routes to choose from, it’s best to check out their route route directory.
+Each route can be sorted depending on region, route type and distance to match your clients' requirements and energy level.

 Wales’ landscape is the perfect setting for mountain biking with its mountains, wooded valleys and rugged trails.
 There are eight purpose-built mountain biking centres and eight bases.